Gambela People's Liberation Movement

 The Gambela People's Liberation Movement (abbreviated GPLM) was a rebel group in the Gambela Region in Ethiopia.
-The GPLM was founded by Anuak dissidents during the Derg and Woyane regime.
+The GPLM was founded by Anuak dissidents during the Derg regime.
 The organization remained dominated by Anuaks.
 Agwa Alemu was the chairman of the GPLM.

 Founding

 The GPLM emerged from one faction of the erstwhile Gambela Liberation Front (GLF).
 The group that would form the GPLM were supported by the Sudanese government and linked to the Oromo Liberation Front.
 The faction took the name GPLM in 1985.
 GPLM guerillas operated out of bases in Sudan.

 At the time of its founding, the GPLM had the stated objective of liberating Gambela from domination by Highlanders (i.e. Amharic, Tigrinya and Oromo peoples).
 Moreover, the GPLM conceptualized Nuer territorial encroachments in Gambela as a national issue, i.e. as a conflict between Ethiopians and non-citizens.
 The GPLM labelled the Nuers as 'foreigners', making reference to the 1902 border which had placed the majority of Nuers in Sudanese territory.